• About

 Due to many Spaniards buying summer homes here, Cabo de Palos has transformed from a sleepy fishing village into a buzzing vacation town, although despite my first trip to Cabo de Palos being almost twenty years ago, not much has changed, and Cabo de Palos has managed to retain its old charm.

-Beach bars have been and gone, restaurants have changed hands and modern villas have popped up along the palm tree lined streets, but on the whole, Cabo remains more or less the same as it was twenty years ago.
+Beach bars have been and gone, restaurants have changed hands and modern villas have popped up along the palm tree lined streets, but on the whole, Cabo remains more or less the same as it was when I first discovered it.

 Unlike other resort towns, the beaches remain rugged and wild, the tourists are mostly domestic, and you will struggle to find a single souvenir shop.